 The Commonwealth Ombudsman’s investigations are free for complainants and agencies, except for the Postal Industry Ombudsman role where Australia Post and private postal providers are required to pay for investigations, and the Private Health Insurance Ombudsman role where insurers pay a levy.

 The Commonwealth Ombudsman must investigate complaints (unless they are outside the ombudsman’s jurisdiction or a decision is made to decline or cease an investigation for one of the reasons set out in section 6 of the OA (Cth); see “Complaints to the Commonwealth Ombudsman”).
 The ombudsman may investigate on his or her “own motion” (i.e. without having received a complaint); this typically occurs where there is a systemic issue or where the ombudsman wishes to check the effectiveness of an agency’s complaint-handling system.

 Under the OA (Cth), the Commonwealth Ombudsman is also the:

 All references in this section to “the ombudsman” are to the Commonwealth Ombudsman, in his or her various roles, unless stated otherwise.
-The Victorian Ombudsman is discussed in a later section, below.
+See Victorian Ombudsman for the discussion on functions and role.